How do I know if a host is on the current farm list?

 Do I need a work visa to WWOOF?

 You can WWOOF here on a tourist visa and there is no reason for you to obtain a work visa (which is very difficult to get and if applied for could jeopardise you chances of obtaining a tourist visa).
+Visit this useful website for more information on obtaining a visa:

 Can I bring my child/children with me?